karthi2016/sales-assistant-bot-Boo/language/conversations/greeting-03.md

 goodbye
 * goodbye

-< talk to you later
+< Talk to you later
 * goodbye